 There we paste our application license key that we’ve created previously while checking on ‘Load MyTargets Database’ and ‘Active’ properties in Datasets.

 Now we may say “the fun part begins” – let’s upload some image for our augmented reality models and do some animation.
 For our demo project, we have prepared a rough 3D model of a stunning knight with armour, imagery courtesy of Dmitry Solonin.

 Now it is time to add and configure a camera tool for AR animations in our Unity project.
-This tool is called ‘ARCamera’ and is a special preset from Vuforia – similar to a regular camera but with Vuforia script.
+This tool is called ‘ARCamera’ and is a special present from Vuforia – similar to a regular camera but with Vuforia script.

 For that we go to Assets -> Vuforia -> Prefabs and drag the ARCamera to our scene.
 Then assign it the next coordinates:

 - X=0, Y=150, Z=0 position